 Further, without any intervention, people with BRCA mutations are at higher risk of dying from aggressive cancers like ovarian cancer than people in the general population.

-This is the first of a new FORCE blog series “Headline Hype," which will be linked to our XRAYS Program.
-XRAYS provides weekly summaries of research articles on breast cancer covered by the media.
-One of our goals with XRAYS is to help people become discerning consumers of health media.
+This is the first of a new FORCE blog series, “Headline Hype," which will be linked to our XRAY Program.
+XRAY provides weekly summaries of research articles on breast cancer covered by the media.
+One of our goals with XRAY is to help people become discerning consumers of health media.

-We will cover this topic and article in more depth in a future XRAYS.
+We will cover this topic and article in more depth in a future XRAY.
 Stay tuned.